 What is an Independent Adjuster Bond?

 Those operating as an independent adjuster may be required to hold a license, depending on the state where they work.
-Part of the licensing process involves securing an independent adjuster bond – a form of security to safeguard the general public and the state licensing authority from bad business practices.
+Part of the licensing process involves securing an independent adjuster bond, which is a form of security to safeguard the general public and the state licensing authority from bad business practices.

 How Do I Get an Independent Adjuster Bond?